Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam16/04/2024

-Recognizing the nature of "social justice" in the capitalist mode of production
+Recognizing the true nature of "social justice" in the capitalist mode of production

-According to Marxism-Leninism, social justice ultimately depends on ownership relations.
-In other words, equity in ownership relations is the foundation of social justice.
-Marxist classics have exposed the nature of so-called social justice in the capitalist mode of production.
-In essence, it is a justice reserved only for the few who hold the right to private ownership of the means of production in capitalist society.
+According to Marxist-Leninist viewpoint, social justice ultimately depends on ownership relations.
+In other words, fairness in ownership relations is the foundation of social justice.
+Marxist classics exposed the true nature of so-called social justice in the capitalist mode of production.
+In reality, it is a kind of justice reserved only for a select few who hold private ownership of the means of production in capitalist society.

-Capitalist society is based on the private ownership of the means of production, which means it contains and establishes the dominant position of unequal ownership of the means of production, which naturally leads to inequality in the distribution of “input” resources and “output” results of the development process.
-It cannot move towards ensuring true social justice.
+Capitalist society is based on private ownership of the means of production, meaning it contains and establishes the dominant position of unequal relations of ownership of the means of production, naturally leading to inequality in the distribution of "input" resources and "output" results of the development process.
+It cannot achieve true social justice.

-The history of the development of capitalism as well as the process of resolving crises under the capitalist regime shows that the development of the capitalist market economy is always associated with the management, administration, and even the brutal intervention of the bourgeois state in economic processes, to ensure the implementation of the ultimate goals of satisfying the interests of capitalists and the interests of the bourgeoisie.
+The history of capitalist development, as well as the process of resolving crises under capitalist regimes, shows that the development of a capitalist market economy is always linked to the management, operation, and even brutal intervention of the bourgeois state in economic processes, to ensure the achievement of the ultimate goals of satisfying the interests of capitalists and the bourgeois class.

 Ảnh minh họa: TTXVN

-In the first decades of the 21st century, capitalism has made adjustments and adaptations through implementing a number of changes in the ownership regime, production management organization and distribution through social welfare funds.
-From there, there has been a process of materializing the working class, and a number of new forms of management and distribution organization have emerged.
-Those adjustments and adaptations have given rise to new theoretical and practical issues that Marxism-Leninism, due to historical conditions, could not address fully and comprehensively.
-This has led some people to mistakenly believe that capitalism no longer exploits, that its nature has changed; that capitalism will automatically develop into socialism.
+In the early decades of the 21st century, capitalism underwent adjustments and adaptations through changes in ownership, production management, and distribution via social welfare funds.
+This led to the ownership of the wage-earning working class and the emergence of new forms of management and distribution.
+These adjustments and adaptations gave rise to new theoretical and practical issues that Marxism-Leninism, due to historical circumstances, could not fully and comprehensively address.
+This led some to mistakenly believe that capitalism no longer exploited its fundamental nature, that it would automatically develop into socialism.

-However, the limit of adaptive transformation of capitalism cannot overcome the private ownership of means of production.
-Under the pressure from the struggle of the working class and working people, capitalists were forced to transform private capital into collective capital, forming joint stock companies.
-This is a way to mobilize capital, create accumulation, concentrate capital, helping capitalists gain an advantage in competition.
-It allows some workers with idle money to invest in production through shares, stocks and collect interest and dividends.
-But that cannot eliminate the profits that capitalists gain through exploiting surplus value.
-Because in reality, the working class, the workers only hold a very small percentage of shares and stocks.
+However, the limits of capitalist adaptation cannot surpass the private ownership of the means of production.
+Under pressure from the struggles of the working class and the working people, capitalists are forced to transform private capital into collective capital, forming joint-stock companies.
+This is a way to mobilize capital, create capital accumulation and concentration, and give capitalists a competitive advantage.
+It allows some workers with idle money to invest in production through shares and stocks and receive interest and dividends.
+But this cannot eliminate the profits that capitalists obtain through the exploitation of surplus value.
+In reality, the working class and the laborers only hold a very small percentage of shares and stocks.
 Therefore, adjustments and adaptations do not change the exploitative and unjust nature of capitalism.

-The nature of capitalist political systems following the Western formula of “liberal democracy”, as General Secretary Nguyen Phu Trong pointed out, is a democracy that protects the status and interests of the bourgeoisie minority.
-There, “a very small group, even just 1% of the population, but holds the majority of wealth, means of production, controls up to 3/4 of financial resources, knowledge and the main means of mass communication and therefore dominates the whole society...
-The proclamation of equality of rights, but not accompanied by equality of conditions to exercise those rights, has led to democracy remaining only in form, empty and without substance” (1) .
-Ultimately, the increasing injustices in capitalist society are the negative consequences of the development of the capitalist mode of production and political regime.
+The essence of capitalist political systems following the Western "liberal democracy" formula, as General Secretary Nguyen Phu Trong pointed out, is democracy that protects the status and interests of a minority bourgeois class.
+In that system, "a very small group, even just 1% of the population, holds the majority of wealth and means of production, controls up to 3/4 of the financial resources, knowledge, and major mass media, and therefore dominates the whole society...
+The touting of equality of rights, but without accompanying equality of conditions for exercising those rights, has led to democracy remaining merely a form, empty and without substance" (1) .
+In the end, the increasing injustices in capitalist society are a negative consequence of the development of the capitalist mode of production and political system.

 Social justice in Vietnam is “leaving no one behind”

-Loyal to and creatively developing Marxism-Leninism, our Party has developed the theory of the socialist-oriented market economy development model to move towards the goal of socialism, including ensuring social justice.
-Our Party affirms that implementing social justice is not only a goal but also becomes a driving force, that is, an intrinsic element of economic development, so that each step of economic development is a step towards implementing social justice.
-That is the unique and superior feature of the economic regime that our country is building.
+Loyal to and creatively developing Marxism-Leninism, our Party has developed the theory of a socialist-oriented market economy model to achieve the goals of socialism, including ensuring social justice.
+Our Party affirms that achieving social justice is not just a goal but also becomes a driving force, an intrinsic component of economic development, so that each step of economic development is a step towards achieving social justice.
+This is a distinctive and superior feature of the economic system our country is building.

-The method of distributing resources according to other resources through the social security and social welfare system overcomes the crucial weaknesses of the market economy, and adjusts the market economy to serve the goals of socialism.
-It is also a method to both develop the economy strongly and "harmoniously resolve social relations, control social stratification and promptly and effectively handle risks, contradictions and social conflicts, ensure social order and safety, protect the legitimate and legal rights and interests of the people" (2) ensure social security, social welfare, and prevent spontaneous trends of deviating from the economic development trajectory.
-Only then can the practicality and sustainability of the socio-economic development policy be ensured, and economic development and social justice be properly implemented.
+The method of distributing resources through the social security and social welfare system overcomes the fundamental weaknesses of the market economy, shaping the market economy to serve the goals of socialism.
+It is also a method to both develop the economy strongly and "harmoniously resolve social relations, control social stratification and promptly and effectively handle social risks, conflicts, and disputes, ensure social order and safety, protect the legitimate rights and interests of the people" (2) ensuring social security and social welfare, preventing spontaneous deviations from the economic development trajectory.
+Only in this way can the practicality and sustainability of socio-economic development policies be ensured, and economic development and social justice be truly realized.

-Currently, Vietnam is considered by the world as one of the typical countries in sustainable multidimensional poverty reduction, effective investment in health care, education, culture, employment, ecological environment development, social security improvement, social welfare assurance, not only making the economy develop but also ensuring good implementation of social justice.
-After nearly 10 years of implementing Resolution 5 of the Central Committee (11th tenure) on a number of social policy issues for the period 2012-2020, all targets have been achieved and exceeded the targets set by the resolution.
-Of the total 26 targets, 5 targets were exceeded and completed ahead of schedule; 16 targets were achieved by 2020.
-The poverty rate from nearly 60% in 1986 decreased to less than 3% in 2022; Gross domestic product (GDP) per capita increased from 86 USD in 1986 to 4,110 USD in 2022.
-People have increasingly better access to basic social services, such as housing.
-By 2020, the State had supported housing for 648,000 poor rural households and 323,000 houses for the poor and people in difficult circumstances.
-During the 3 years of preventing and fighting the Covid-19 pandemic (2020-2022), the Government and all levels, sectors and localities have supported more than 120,000 billion VND and over 200,000 tons of rice to support more than 68 million people and workers in difficulty.
-Currently, there are over 1.2 million meritorious people and their relatives enjoying monthly preferential treatment; 98.6% of meritorious people's families have a standard of living equal to or higher than the average standard of living in the area.
+Currently, Vietnam is recognized globally as one of the exemplary countries in sustainable multidimensional poverty reduction, investing effectively in the development of healthcare, education , culture, employment, environmental protection, improving social security, and ensuring social welfare.
+This not only promotes economic development but also ensures social justice.
+After nearly 10 years of implementing Resolution No. 5 of the Central Committee (11th Congress) on some key social policy issues for the period 2012-2020, all targets have been met or exceeded.
+Of the 26 targets, 5 were exceeded and completed ahead of schedule; 16 targets were met by 2020.
+The poverty rate decreased from nearly 60% in 1986 to less than 3% in 2022.
+Gross domestic product (GDP) per capita increased from US$86 in 1986 to US$4,110 in 2022.
+People have increasingly better access to basic social services, such as housing; by 2020, the State had provided housing support to 648,000 poor rural households and 323,000 houses for the poor and disadvantaged.
+During the three years of the Covid-19 pandemic (2020-2022), the Government and all levels, sectors, and localities provided over VND 120,000 billion and over 200,000 tons of rice to support more than 68 million people and workers facing difficulties.
+Currently, over 1.2 million people with meritorious service and their relatives are receiving monthly preferential benefits; 98.6% of families of people with meritorious service have a living standard equal to or higher than the average living standard in the area.

-The United Nations has also recognized Vietnam as one of the leading countries in realizing the millennium goals.
-The achievements have affirmed the good and superior nature of the socialist social regime that we are building.
-Our Party and State have repeatedly affirmed the consistent viewpoint: The people are the center, the subject of socio-economic development, and at the same time the direct beneficiaries of the achievements of socio-economic development, leaving no one behind.
+The United Nations has also recognized Vietnam as one of the leading countries in realizing the Millennium Development Goals.
+The achievements have affirmed the positive and superior nature of the socialist system we are building.
+The Party and State have repeatedly affirmed the consistent viewpoint: the people are the center and the subject of socio-economic development, and at the same time, they are the direct beneficiaries of socio-economic development achievements, ensuring that no one is left behind.

-To ensure social justice in the socialist-oriented market economy in Vietnam, the Resolution of the 13th National Congress continues to advocate promoting economic development in conjunction with social justice; harmoniously handling the relationship between economic development and social progress and justice in each step and each development policy.
-Focus on perfecting distribution relations, encouraging legitimate enrichment, effectively implementing correct social policies, creating strong motivation to promote all potentials and creativity of people.
-Ensure the practicality, stability, sustainability and suitability of social policies, create favorable locations and resources for economic development.
+To ensure social justice in Vietnam's socialist-oriented market economy, the Resolution of the 13th National Congress continues to advocate for promoting economic development in conjunction with achieving social justice; harmoniously managing the relationship between economic development and the realization of social progress and equity in each step and each development policy.
+It focuses on perfecting distribution relations, encouraging legitimate wealth creation, effectively implementing sound social policies, and creating strong impetus to unleash all human potential and creativity.
+It ensures the practicality, stability, sustainability, and appropriateness of social policies, creating favorable conditions and resources for economic development.

-In conclusion, the perception of social justice in the socialist-oriented market economy in Vietnam today needs to have an objective, historical and specific perspective in assessment, not falling into the one-sided, distorted, and erroneous views and political schemes of "democrats", "human rights" activists, those who "borrow" the pretext of fighting for social justice and progress with the aim of opposing the Party, the State and the socialist regime.
-Only from such a perspective can we compare and evaluate achievements, affirm the superiority in economic development and growth with social progress and justice in our country today.
+In summary, understanding social justice in Vietnam's current socialist-oriented market economy requires an objective perspective, a historical and specific assessment, avoiding one-sided, distorted, and biased views, and the political schemes of "democracy" and "human rights" advocates who use the pretext of fighting for social justice and progress to undermine the Party, the State, and the socialist regime.
+Only from such a perspective can we compare and evaluate the achievements and affirm the superiority of economic development and growth with social progress and justice in our country today.

 -----------

-(1) Nguyen Phu Trong, "Some theoretical and practical issues on socialism and the path to socialism in Vietnam", National Political Publishing House Truth, Hanoi, 2022, p.21.
+(1) Nguyen Phu Trong, "Some theoretical and practical issues on socialism and the path to socialism in Vietnam", National Political Publishing House, Hanoi, 2022, p.21.

 Source